ianMuchesia/ianMuchesia/README.md

 # 💫 About Me:
-🔭 I’m currently working on Repair Me<br>👯 I’m looking to collaborate on React and Node js<br><br>🌱 I’m currently learning C , Linux and SQL<br>💬 Ask me about Typescript<br>
+🔭 I’m currently working on Repair Me<br>👯 I’m looking to collaborate on React and Node js and FastAPI<br><br>🌱 I’m currently learning C , Linux and SQL<br>💬 Ask me about Typescript<br>

 ## 🌐 Socials: